Minesweeper

 What does 1-2-1 look like?

-Three revealed cells in a row showing the numbers 1, 2, and 1 respectively.
-They sit along the border of revealed territory, with a row of unrevealed cells directly in front of them.
+Three revealed cells in a row showing the numbers 1, 2 and 1, sitting along the border of cleared territory, with a row of covered cells directly in front of them.

 What you do with this information